jitsucom/jitsu/README.md

  * [Configuration](https://eventnative-docs.ksense.io/configuration)
  * Also, you're welcome to Join our Slack!
  * If you want to contribute to the development, we'd be delight!
 Please read our [development wiki](https://github.com/ksensehq/eventnative/wiki).
 Also, we have a #dev channel in our [Slack](https://join.slack.com/t/eventnative/shared_invite/zt-gincgy2s-ZYwXXBjw_GIN1PhVzgaUNA)

+## Documentation and Configuration

+##  Community
+We are made for developers, by developers.

 ## About EventNative